spraakbanken/multiged-2023/english/README.md

 |               | • dev                     | 0.010      | 2,049       | 44,086    | 3,053    | 0.069      |
 |               | • test                    | 0.010      | 2,018       | 42,280    | 2,958    | 0.070      |

-Russian Error-Annotated Learner English Corpus (REALEC) is in the open access at the HSE university [portal](https://realec.org/index.xhtml#/exam/).
-Essays written by HSE students in the Independent English Language Test over the years 2014-2020 by 2022 make up about 18,700 texts written in answer to two types of tasks (approximately 4,336,000 words).
-Initially, we were able to annotate errors in those essays manually.
-A team of specially trained Linguistics undergraduate students proficient in English annotated about 6,000 essays between 2014 and 2019.
-However, later, REALEC started receiving a much larger number of texts, so in 2020 manual annotation was replaced with a BERT-transformer-type neural network for both identification and correction of errors.
+The [Russian Error-Annotated Learner English Corpus (REALEC)](https://realec.org/index.xhtml#/exam/) is an open access corpus available from HSE university.
+It contains approximately 18,700 texts written by HSE students in the Independent English Language Test between 2014-2020 in response to two types of tasks (approximately 4,336,000 words).
+A team of specially trained Linguistics undergraduate students proficient in English annotated about 6,000 essays between 2014 and 2019, but when a much larger volume of texts began to be submitted to REALEC in 2020, manual annotation was replaced with a BERT-transformer-type neural network for both identification and correction of errors.

-Note that the training set is compressed to bring it down under GitHub's current file size limit (25MB).
+Since REALEC is much larger than the other corpora in MultiGED-2023, we decided upon a 98/1/1 train/dev/text split in order to create a development and test set that was similar in size to other corpora.
+Note also that because of its size, the REALEC training set is compressed to bring it below GitHub's maximum file size limit (25MB).